acquia/cli/README.md

 chmod +x acli
 ```

 Acquia CLI cannot and should not be installed via Composer.
-It is distributed only as a [self-contained Phar archive](https://www.php.net/manual/en/phar.using.intro.php) in order to minimize potential dependency conflicts.
+It is distributed only as a [self-contained Phar archive](https://www.php.net/manual/en/phar.using.intro.php) in order to avoid dependency conflicts.

 ## Usage